garth/cerebral-modules/README.md

 export default {
   name: 'uniqueModuleName',
-  isService: false, //service modules do not affect the activeModule state
+  isService: false, //service modules do not affect the activeModule state init(controller) {
+    // initialise the module here

+    // return signal chains
-  chains: {
+    return {
       init: [] // init chain will be execute on app start
-    // other exposed chains
+      // other chains that can be used to setup the routing for the app };
   },
   // optional root component
   Component: ModuleIndexComponent